Otto Peters

+Education

+Peters did his initial schooling from 1932 to 1940 in Berlin.

+As he was interested in the field of education he went on to do teacher training in West Prussia from 1940 to 1944.
+In 1947 he did further studies in History, English, Philosophy, Psychology and Pedagogy with the Humboldt-University of Berlin.
+While teaching he continued his studies and graduated from the Free University of Berlin in 1960.
+In 1972 he pursued his doctorate at the University of Tübingen.

+Academic career

 Research

 Peters started and established distance education research virtually as early as 1964.
 Hence he, together with Börje Holmberg, was called "a father of distance education research".
 In order to emphasize its importance and the special quality level of higher education he changed the so far mainly commercially used term "correspondence study" into the now worldwide accepted new term "Distance education".

 His main contribution to the theory of distance education was his 1973 doctoral dissertation Die didaktische Struktur des Fernunterrichts: Untersuchungen zu einer industrialisierten Form des Lehrens und Lernens (The educational structure of distance education.
 Analysis of the most industrialized forms of teaching and learning).
 Noting that the field was dominated by Anglophone scholars, Desmond Keegan persuaded him to translate the main parts of this book into English.
 From 1969 to 1974 Peters was engaged in comparative distance teaching research whilst at the German Institute for Distance Education at the University of Tübigen.
 For over forty years the focus of his research was on the development and conceptual changes of distance education.
 He believed that not only industrialization, but also culture, economics and politics are highly influential on the respective distance teaching activities.

 His research achievements have been recognized all over the world.
 He has received five honorary doctorate degrees from the Open University in England, Deakin University in Australia, New York University in the US, the Open University of Hong Kong and the University of Guadalajara, Mexico for advances in his field.
 He has received the Prize for Excellence from the International Council for Open and Distance Education.
 He was chosen as a member of the International Hall of Fame for Adult and Continuing Education.